MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 # Create a preview bot from the content of an existing bot

 This article describes how to clone the content from an existing non-preview bot to create a new preview bot.
-This process lets you use a bot with familiar content to explore preview features on the unified canvas.
+This process lets you use familiar content to explore preview features on the unified canvas.

 ## Eligibility